mhgit/exp-api/README.md

 By implementing these role-based access controls with Keycloak, the application can effectively prevent IDOR vulnerabilities and ensure that users can only access resources they are authorized to view or modify.

+### SIEM Logging

+Security Information and Event Management (SIEM) logging is essential for monitoring and analyzing security events.
+Implementation considerations include:

+**Note** - not implemented for the prototype.
+- Integration with a SIEM solution (e.g., Splunk, ELK Stack)
+- Structured logging format for security events
+- Logging of authentication attempts, access control decisions, and sensitive operations
+- Compliance with regulatory requirements for log retention and protection

+### OpenTelemetry

+**Note** - not implemented for the prototype.

+OpenTelemetry provides a standardized way to collect and export telemetry data:

+- Distributed tracing across microservices
+- Metrics collection for performance monitoring
+- Context propagation between services
+- Integration with observability backends (e.g., Jaeger, Prometheus)

+### Monitoring

+**Note** - not implemented for the prototype.

+A comprehensive monitoring strategy should include:

+- Health checks for all services and dependencies
+- Performance metrics (response times, throughput, error rates)
+- Resource utilization (CPU, memory, disk, network)
+- Business metrics (transaction volumes, user activity)
+- Alerting and notification systems for critical issues
+- Dashboards for real-time visibility

 ## Documentation

 Additional documentation is available in the `docs` folder: